Peristomal skin & wound care

 - Clean the skin with a pH-balanced product (or in some cases water alone may be used) (1).
 Do not use emollient or oil-based products, nor those that may dry the skin.
 Avoid chemicals that may cause irritation (2).

 - Maintain dry skin in order to reduce the risk of yeast infection.
 Dry skin is also essential to obtain a good adhesive seal.
-After bathing with the pouch on, dry the skin and the pouching system carefully (1).
+After bathing with the bag on, dry the skin and the bag system carefully (1).

 - Protect the skin by using non-traumatic skin protectors and cleansing the skin carefully.
 Remove skin protectors gently in order to avoid trauma/skin stripping.
 Consider using a skin sealant to prevent trauma in patients with sensitive skin (1).